techhat/core/doc/development-guides/dev-systems/README.md

 ###Setup Docker Admin Node
   1. follow steps in [docker-admin.md](docker-admin.md)

+###Deploy Nodes!

+Now that you've got Crowbar installed, it's time to look in the [Deployment Guide](../../deployment-guide/README.md) for instructions about provisioning nodes.

 ###Change to Crowbar user
-  1. `su - crowbar` to gain ruby-2.0 and control Crowbar!
+  1. `su - crowbar` to gain ruby-2.0 and control Crowbar via the CLI!
+  1. we've provided a handle `tools/rails-console` command if you want to reach deep into the bowels of the bunny.